Aitai/ProjectWebapplicaties2/README.md

 command `CREATE DATABASE iwa`

 ### Start migrations
-Before running the migrations you should import the *ProjectSemester2Stations.sql* file in the newly created database.
-This file will create all the stations and countries used in the application.

-After doing this you can run the `php artisan migrate` command which will create the rest of the tables in the database.
+Run the `php artisan migrate` command which will create the needed tables in the database.
-To fill these tables with some default data you can run the `php artisan db:seed` command.
+Afterwards, run the `php artisan db:seed` command to fill the database with the necessary data.

 ### Running the project
 The project can now be used with the following command `php artisan serve` which will give you the API URL to be used in the front-end.